Queens New York, USA Travel Guide

 Heavy traffic, expensive/scarce parking.
 Not recommended for general city tourism; better for day trips outside NYC.

-Walking and cycling offer excellent ways to experience Queens' neighborhoods, parks, and shorelines intimately.
-Many areas are pedestrian-friendly, and cycling infrastructure continues to grow.
+Walking and cycling provide great ways to experience Queens' neighborhoods, parks, and shorelines intimately.
+Many areas are pedestrian-friendly-friendly, and cycling infrastructure continues to grow.

 New York State laws.
 Drive on right.
 Seatbelts mandatory.
 Speed limit 25 mph in urban areas.
 Right turn on red generally permitted unless signed otherwise.

 Generally well-maintained, but potholes appear after winter.
-Traffic congestion is common, especially during peak hours.
+Traffic jams is common, especially during peak hours.

 Keep your wits about you for changing conditions.